bclindner/todoapp/README.md

 SMTPBucket is set up in the default profile - use it as a reference for the settings to change.

-To test both the email job and authentication, simply run the app without the dev profile:
+To run the application, do:

 ```
 ./mvnw spring-boot:run